-+ It keeps users on the same page, and so browsing may be perceived as “easier.”
+- + It keeps users on the same page, and so browsing may be perceived as “easier.”
 It literally requires less effort from the viewer, as you just scroll instead of hunting for and clicking a “next page” link, or bypasses the unsightly flash of reloading of the entire page.

-+ less server intensive — while this may be a non-issue with our super deluxe hardware, you’re still only serving up “essential” content in the initial visit.
+- + less server intensive — while this may be a non-issue with our super deluxe hardware, you’re still only serving up “essential” content in the initial visit.
 This can help reduce overall page load time, since you’re not trying to download and render a million images/comments/posts at the bottom of an article.
 This is especially important for bandwidth-limited mobile browsing.

 However, there are two potentially important caveats to consider:

 - ‑ Progressively loaded content may not be indexed by crawlers and search engines.
 Since it only appears after user interaction with the webpage, it probably won’t happen with the robots.
 Although, this may depend on implementation — if you programmatically trigger the regular-old “next” or “more” link that’s been included for graceful degradation, a spider might also be able to follow that link to index the rest of the content.

-‑ Similarly, progressively loaded content isn’t available to in-page searches (i.e. CTRL+F “Find Text”).
+- ‑ Similarly, progressively loaded content isn’t available to in-page searches (i.e. CTRL+F “Find Text”).
 So, depending on the implementation (like a really long article with comments) there’d be no way for a reader to jump to content of interest without scanning the whole page first.